Hantavirus: A Potentially Deadly Disease

 Am I at Risk?

 If you have a rodent infestation in your surrounding environment, you’re at risk of HPS – even if you’re perfectly healthy.
 Because the virus is carried by four different mice species, disease can occur pretty much anywhere in the United States.
-Hantavirus is more prevalent in the southwest, though more than 50% of all cases have occurred elsewhere, mostly in rural areas.
+Hantavirus is most prevalent in the southwest, though cases do occur elsewhere in the country, particularly in rural areas.
 Between the Deer mouse, rice rat, Cotton rat, and White-footed mouse, HPS has a far reach with its multiple carriers.
 Click here to see an up-to-date map on hantavirus outbreaks worldwide.

 What are the signs?